How to make a marriage last a long time

 Housework for both of you

-Establish an equal division of workloads with future newborns and perhaps even for thedomestic ivories that you can't delegate to third parties.
+Establish an equal division of workloads with future newborns and perhaps also for Houseworks that you can't delegate to third parties.
 Mutual support is essential, and statistics show that many separations arise from the excessive burden of housework and general household management on the woman's shoulders.

 Complicity

 The complicity within a long-lasting couple brings the two hearts to beat in unison.It is not an intuition, but the result of a study by researchers at the University of Illinois published in Journal of Social and Personal Relationships.
-From the field research, carried out on couples married for at least 14 years, it emerged that the heart rate It brings the hearts of these people to beat in unison.
-If the heart rate of one spouse changes, then that of the other spouse also changes.
+Field research conducted on couples married for at least 14 years found that heart rate causes these people's hearts to beat in unison.
+If one spouse's heart rate changes, so does the other's.
 And vice versa.
-In practice, a couple's consolidated love brings husband and wife to live in perfect synchrony.
-Even cardiac synchrony.
+Essentially, a couple's consolidated love leads husband and wife to live in perfect synchrony—including cardiac synchrony.

 Carve out your own spaces